funkylarma/adamchamberlin.info/src/pages/privacy.md

 I have no need for any of that, my life will not change if you view an Amazon listing after viewing my site and I do not get paid by the view.
 So I do not track or plan to track any of your visits.

+Site traffic is recorded via [GoatCounter](https://www.goatcounter.com/) just a vanity score and to give me a little idea of what is interesting.
+There are no cookies or any identifiable information stored.
+Please refer to the [GDPR policy](https://www.goatcounter.com/help/gdpr) for more information.

 ---

 ## Embedded content from other websites